FDSN/StationXML/docs/level-response.rst

       same coefficients, but scaled by powers of the overall gain representing the combined effect of all the stages in the complete acquisition system.

-      Response type for a reponse represented as a polynomial expansion, which allows non-linear sensors to be described.
+      Response type for a response represented as a polynomial expansion, which allows non-linear sensors to be described.
 Used at either a stage of acquisition response or a complete system.